 Breathing technique involves taking oxygen deep into your lungs, and exhale slowly in a steady manner just like when you’re whistling.
 After breathing deeply, the next step in creating a good vibrato effect is relaxing your body that includes your neck, shoulders, throat, head, etc. You can do this by having some stretching exercises before you proceed with your stage performance.

 You’ll be surprised that one day, you can already create a beautiful tone which is being enhanced by your natural vibrato.
 So, you really have to make up your mind to practice and master vibrato voice in singing.
 Below are some of the useful vibrato singing exercises that I find extremely helpful for you.

 In singing, one important aspect that you have to consider is vibrato in singing.
 Most of the well-known singers are aware of the knowledge in singing vibrato, and they also know that it requires a lot of practice, concentration, and guidance.
 It may be easy for you to sing when you’re taking shower or inside your room, but when you want to shift to the higher level in singing, you need to develop various abilities in singing that can capture the attention of the audience.

 These important elements in singing have to be developed and practiced for a long time especially the power of vibrato which is somewhat tricky.
 Even today, there’s still an existing confusion on how vibrato contributes in singing, and how it is created.
 When you’re singing in a very relaxed manner without any pressure to reach higher notes, that’s where vibrato comes in.

 But this doesn’t mean that you should deprive yourself of not learning the conventional way of using and controlling vibrato in singing as desired.
-It’s the natural way of developing an effective training in singing vibrato which is of primary importance to a singer.
-But how can a singer acquire the free-will and focused tone that results to having a natural vibrato if one doesn’t concentrate in creating vibrato?
+It’s the natural way of developing effective training in singing vibrato which is of primary importance to a singer.
+But how can a singer acquire the free-will and focused tone that results in having a natural vibrato if one doesn’t concentrate on creating vibrato?